-- Periodically review your preparedness measures. - Stay informed about the ongoing situation.
-Follow media reports, announcements by the local authorities and the FDFA's website. - Follow the instructions of the local authorities re. precautions, restricted zones and evacuations, for example. - Avoid demonstrations, riots and public gatherings of all kinds. - Stay in contact with your relatives (in Switzerland). - Regularly check the FDFA's travel advice.
-The Swiss representation in Wellington will usually inform you by email or SMS of any sudden and (serious) deterioration in the local security situation. - Please note FDFA security recommendations in this respect.
-In the event of a prolonged crisis, the FDFA may recommend that Swiss nationals leave the affected region particularly if: - state collapse is imminent; - o armed conflict breaks out; - o foreigners face an especially high threat of kidnapping by terrorist groups; - o a natural, industrial or nuclear disaster makes it risky to remain in the country; - o Swiss citizens face a specific threat because of their nationality. - Whether a Swiss national decides to leave an affected region is their own decision, which they take voluntarily and at their own risk and cost. - Crises can escalate suddenly, escape routes may be blocked and it may no longer be possible to (safely) leave the country/area.
-If the security situation deteriorates, leave the country/area while it is still possible and while commercial transport links are still available. - Please note that depending on the situation on the ground, the possibilities for the Swiss representation in Wellington to help you in the event of a crisis may be limited or in the worst case not exist at all.
+- Periodically review your preparedness measures. - Notify the Swiss representation if you are leaving the country temporarily. - Stay informed about the ongoing situation.
+Follow media reports, announcements by the local authorities and the FDFA's website. - Follow the instructions of the local authorities re.
+Precautions, restricted zones and evacuations, for example. - Avoid demonstrations, riots and public gatherings of all kinds. - Stay in contact with your relatives (in Switzerland). - Regularly check the FDFA's travel advice.
+The Swiss representation in Romania will usually inform you by email or SMS of any sudden and (serious) deterioration in the local security situation. - Please note FDFA security recommendations in this respect.
+In the event of a prolonged crisis, the FDFA may recommend that Swiss nationals leave the affected region particularly if: - state collapse is imminent; - armed conflict breaks out; - o foreigners face an especially high threat of kidnapping by terrorist groups; - $\circ$ $\;$ a natural, industrial or nuclear disaster makes it risky to remain in the country; - $\circ$ $\;$ Swiss citizens face a specific threat because of their nationality. - Whether a Swiss national decides to leave an affected region is their own decision, which they take voluntarily and at their own risk and cost. - Crises can escalate suddenly, escape routes may be blocked and it may no longer be possible to (safely) leave the country/area.
+If the security situation deteriorates, leave the country/area while it is still possible and while commercial transport links are still available.